mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-6-game-1.html.markdown

 layout: pb
 ---

-S6G1 - PanzerBlitz

-German (im)Mobile defense west of Dnieper Bend
+# Situation #6: German (im)mobile defense west of Dnieper Bend

 May 18, 2014

-This scenario has at least official variants, one of which has mines and blocks, and one without mines and blocks.
+This scenario has at least two official variants, one of which has mines and blocks, and one without mines and blocks.

 ## Turn 1